chicovg/dropwizard-graphql/README.md

 # DropwizardGraphQL

-A simple graph ql server build with dropwizard.
+A simple graph ql server built using dropwizard and graphql-java.
 Fetches data from the New York Times article search API:

 http://developer.nytimes.com/